 - First-time users should read the Registration Procedures for Employees.
 Please note that the registration procedures for courses in the schools of Dental Medicine, Nursing, Management, Law, Applied Social Sciences and Medicine may differ.
 Contact the individual school for specific information.

-- Tuition waiver materials may be delivered to Benefits Administration, Crawford Hall, Room 320.
-Alternatively, documents may be faxed to 216.368.3582 or emailed to email@example.com.
+- Tuition waiver materials may be emailed to AskHR@case.edu, faxed to 216.368.4678, or delivered to the HR Service Center in Crawford Hall, Room 320.
 Please refrain from submitting documents multiple times.

 Tuition reimbursement is available to employees who cannot take advantage of Tuition Waiver because job-related courses are not available at the university and/or the employee cannot get release time for the job-related courses at the university.
 Employees may receive up to $2,500 per fiscal year (July 1-June 30) for job-related courses at a degree-granting institution other than Case Western Reserve.
 Employees may apply for a tuition waiver or a tuition reimbursement during any one semester/quarter but not for both during the same semester/quarter.